Are High IQ People More Successful?

 What IQ Tests Measure

-The very first IQ tests were designed to identify schoolchildren in need of extra academic help.
-Over time, that intention changed.
-The tests transformed into a means to identify people who had higher-than-average intelligence.
+The very first IQ tests were designed to identify schoolchildren who needed extra academic help.
+Over time, that intention changed, and the tests became a means of identifying people with higher-than-average intelligence.

-On a standardized exam, such as the Stanford-Binet test, the average IQ score is 100.
+The average IQ score on a standardized exam, such as the Stanford-Binet test, is 100.
 Anything above 140 is considered a high or genius-level IQ.
 About 2% of the population scores 130 or above.

 Limitations of IQ Tests